rakshit-binary/perl-Quant-Framework/README.md

 ##Quant::Framework::EconomicEventsCalendar

-Represents a calendar of important economic announcement made by central banks (e.g. Unemployment Rate or CPI).
+Represents a calendar of important economic announcement made by central banks (e.g. Unemployment Rate or CPI) or other major player in the financial markets.
-An instance of this module will contain all economic announcement for all underlyings.
+An instance of this module will contain all current economic announcement for all underlyings.

 To save economic events: